Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sea Menu

 First Untethered Deep Water Craft

-Swiss physicist Auguste Piccard dives in his newly designed vehicle known as a bathyscaph.
-It is the first untethered craft to carry people into the oceans deep waters.
-His son, Jacques Piccard, would soon take the bathyscaph to the deepest point in the ocean.
+Swiss physicist Auguste Piccard dives in his newly designed vehicle called a bathyscaphe.
+Known as FRNS-2, it is the first untethered craft to carry people into the deep waters of the ocean.
+It sets several world diving records, beating those of the bathyspheres, since no unwieldy cable is required for diving.
+Piccard's son, Jacques Piccard, would soon take the bathyscaphe to the deepest point in the ocean.

 1950